-Cats love sitting and hiding in boxes.
-Even the biggest cats will try to find a way to squeeze into a shoe box!
-Try closing up a medium sized box and cutting a couple of holes in it.
-Your cat will be able to climb in and out of it to play, sleep, or hide if they feel worried.
+Cats love boxes!
+Even the biggest cats will try to find a way to squeeze themselves into a shoe box.
+Try closing up a medium-sized box and cutting a couple of holes in it.
+Your cat can climb in and out of it to play, sleep, or hide if they feel worried.

-Empty toilet rolls are a cheap way of keeping kitty happy.
-You can turn them into puzzle toys by popping a few treats in then folding the edges inside and letting your cat figure out how to get inside.
+Empty toilet roll or kitchen roll tubes are a cheap and easy way of keeping a kitty happy.
+You can turn them into puzzle toys by popping a few treats in, folding the edges inside, and letting your cat figure out how to get inside.

 You can repurpose old clothing into fun new toys for your cat.